Substance Painter to V-Ray - PBR Workflow

 diffuse.png

-In order for the normal map to work correctly, you need to use the same normal map space in both Substance and V-Ray.
-In this example, the normal maps are exported in tangent space from Substance; therefore, in V-Ray, we need to specify that the Normal Map is in tangent space (visible in the picture below).
+In this example, the normal maps are exported in tangent space; therefore, in V-Ray, we need to specify that the Normal Map is in tangent space.

 Substance Painter exports both DirectX (Y-) and OpenGL (Y+) normal maps.
-Please note that exporting DirectX and OpenGL normal maps using the Converted Maps in the Substance Painter exporter takes both the normal and height information, and combines them into a normal map.
+Note that exporting DirectX and OpenGL normal maps using the Converted Maps in the Substance Painter exporter takes both the normal and height information, and combines them into a normal map.
 DirectX and OpenGL use different directions for the green channel (Y- / Y+).

 diffuse_%2B_normals.png